dmburd/2021-winter-ml-zoomcamp/README.md

 # 2021-winter-ml-zoomcamp
-Homework, assignments and projects for 2021 winter ML Zoomcamp course.
+Homework, assignments and projects for the 2021 winter ML Zoomcamp course.